 Arrecife has the island’s only high rise building, the Gran Hotel and Spa, and travelling along the coast, Puerto del Carmen will soon have the recently refurbished Fariones hotel as a five star.

-Puerto Calero has the Hesperia, and Playa Blanca the Volcan.
+Puerto Calero has the Hesperia, La Isla y El Mar, Lava Beach and Playa Blanca has the Volcan and Princesa Yaiza.

 The differences when you get to decent 4 star and 5 star level are small, and in some cases the 5 star hotels offer lower rates than some of the better 4 star properties, so when you’re looking at this sector, we’d advise looking at the style, layout and amenities on offer, rather than just going for the highest rating you can afford.